jeffboody/libvkk/readme.md

 	                           const void* pixels);
 	void         vkk_image_delete(vkk_image_t** _self);

-The format function allows the app to query the image format.
+The vkk\_image\_format() function allows the app to query the image format.

 	vkk_imageFormat_e vkk_image_format(vkk_image_t* self);

-The size function allows the app to query the image size, width and height.
+The vkk\_image\_size() function allows the app to query the image size, width and height.

 	size_t vkk_image_size(vkk_image_t* self,
 	                      uint32_t* _width,
 	                      uint32_t* height);

+Unlike Vulkan, memory for images is managed by the engine.

+See the _Engine_ section for details on querying image capabilities.

 See the _Renderer_ section for rules on sharing an image between renderers and for offscreen rendering.

+See the _Uniform Set_ section for details on attaching a image to a uniform set.

 Uniform Set
 ===========

 Uniform set objects may be created by the app to encapsulate a set of uniform variables described by a shader with the same set index.
-See the _Shaders_ section for details on the set and binding indexes.
 When creating the uniform set you must attach the buffers and images described by the uniform set factory bindings.
 Buffer and image references are used when a different buffer or image may be required each frame.
 An example use case for an image reference is for an animated GIF.
 The references are updated by the renderer rather than attached during creation.

-The references must be updated once and only once per frame (not per draw call) by the renderer prior to the first draw call.
+The vkk\_uniformSet\_new() and vkk\_uniformSet\_delete()
+functions can be used to create/destroy uniform set objects.

 	typedef enum
 	{